Aussie YA

 John Marsden

-Grew up on this guy.
+Grew up on this guy (like many other Aussie of my age, haha).
 His books spoke to my very teen soul and I can still remember the characters (okay, so I've done some re-reads, but that's indulgence, not from forgetting the power of the stories).
 The Tomorrow Series are my fave series of all time, I swear, Ellie and Homer and the gang are friends I grew up with.
-I feel fiercely protective of them. can't wait for the movie and so hoping his books gain a wider international readership.
-If you have not read these, you are so missing out...
+I feel fiercely protective of them.

 Maureen McCarthy